knative/docs/docs/install/knative-with-operators.md

 uninstall Knative using Knative operators.

 Each component in Knative has a separate operator for installation and configuration.
-This means that there is a [Serving operator](https://github.com/knative/serving-operator) and an [Eventing operator](https://github.com/knative/eventing-operator), and you can choose to install one or both independently.
+This means that there is a [Serving operator](https://github.com/knative/serving-operator) and an [Eventing operator](https://github.com/knative/eventing-operator).
+Knative also releases both of them together as the [All-In-One operator](https://github.com/knative-sandbox/operator).
+You can choose to install them in one bundle or separately.

 ## Before you begin